stoeps13/connections-doc/source/admin/admin/r_admin_dogear_config_properties.md

 |
 |favicon.ajaxproxy.intranet.enabled|If set to True, Bookmarks will load the intranet bookmark favicons via the AJAX proxy; if set to False it will load bookmark favicons via direct network access.|
 |favIconService.favicon.directory|Determines where the favicon image caches will be stored on the file system.
-This will be located on the local file system of each node machine.**Note:** Although you can change this setting in the configuration file, the recommended approach is to set this location from the websphere Application Server administrator console.
+This will be located on the local file system of each node machine.!!! note
+    Although you can change this setting in the configuration file, the recommended approach is to set this location from the websphere Application Server administrator console.
 For more information, see the topic "Changing the location of the favicon cache or full-text index."

 |
 |favIconService.favicon.maxAge|Small \(fav\) icons are displayed to end users next to each bookmark.
 Bookmarks downloads and caches these icons from the hosts servers for each URL.
 This setting determines length of time \(in days\) an icon remains cached locally before an updated copy is retrieved.|